 Location - Lome, Togo

-Togo is a country on the West African coast bordered by Ghana to the west, Benin to the east and Burkina Faso to the north.
-The majority of Togo's population depends on subsistence agriculture.
-Togo is a major producer of phosphate, the main component in fertilizer.
+Togo or la République Togolaise is a West African country bordered by Ghana to the west, Benin to the east and Burkina Faso to the north.
+It sits on the Gulf of Guinea and is one the smallest African countries.

 It is a sun-Saharan nation which is highly dependent on agriculture.
 The climate is generally tropical with two short rainy seasons between April and July and between September and November although the average rainfall is not very high.
 Crops grown include coffee, cocoa, cotton, yams, cassava (tapioca), corn, beans, rice, millet and sorghum.